-There are few things as annoying as a stunning pair of dress shoes suddenly developing an ongoing annoying squeak.
-Fortunately, you do not need to suffer from this common irritant as there are a range of solutions for squeaky dress shoes.
-Here we’ll be taking a look at why dress shoes squeak, identifying each factor which could possibly cause them to make a sound and give you a way to stop the squeak.
+There are few things as annoying as a stunning pair of dress shoes suddenly developing an ongoing, annoying squeak.
+Fortunately, you don’t need to suffer from this common irritant as there are a variety of solutions for squeaky dress shoes.
+Here we’ll be taking a look at why dress shoes squeak, identifying each factor which could cause them to make a sound and give you a way to stop the squeak.

 Try Wearing Them More Often

-If the squeak is coming from a fairly new pair of dress shoes, then it is highly likely that they need to be broken in first.
+If the squeak is coming from a relatively new pair of dress shoes, then it’s highly likely that they need to be broken in first.
 Put on your shoes and wear them around the house for a few days before wearing them out.
 Apply talcum powder and follow our other tips if necessary, but a few hours of breaking-in usually gets rid of any annoying squeaking sounds.

 Check Your Heel